brookshelley/brookshelley.github.com/movies.md

     was no longer available for rent.
 Everyone is having a blast, and it's a multi-cutural cast that is filled with neat folks.

+51. **Blade Runner: 2046**

+    Damn.
+This was definitely one of my favorite movies this year.
+Every scene was so beautiful, and skillfully art-directed.
+I loved that Mackenzie Davis (also from the San Junipero, the Martian, & Halt & Catch Fire) was in this too.
+Harrison Ford was spectacular, and somehow Ryan Reynolds didn't bother me.
+The outfits ruled, and even though I wish there'd been more central roles for women, the women that were in the film were neat.
+I'll own this, and watch it more than once, for sure.
+Now, to find some of the outfits in the film...

 ## 2016

 1. **Nine Lives**